flannelhead/ConnectFour/README.md

 Last but not least, `Negamax.hs` contains an implementation of the [negamax](https://en.wikipedia.org/wiki/Negamax#Negamax_with_alpha_beta_pruning) game algorithm which is used by the computer opponent.

+## Goals
-The algorithm is a work in progress.
+The negamax algorithm is a work in progress.
 The intent is to generalize it using Haskell's abstractions.
+If there's time left after that, the algorithm could be parallelized to benefit from multicore processing.